xxdydx/tp/docs/UserGuide.md

 * The index **must be a positive integer** (1, 2, 3, …) and **must not exceed the total number of contacts** in the displayed list
 * At least one optional field must be provided
 * Existing values will be replaced with the new input values
+* **Categories can only be edited for vendors** (not clients).
+Attempting to add, remove, or modify categories on a client will result in an error.
 * To remove a category, type `c/` without specifying any categories after it
 * When you type in an `edit` command after a `find` or `cat` command, you can only edit from the filtered contacts.